oliviermasson/snapomatic/README.md

     Database TSTU failover complete
     Database UATU failover complete

+There are many options for how to complete this procedure.
+If you can think of something you'd like to see demonstrated, let me know, but the scripts themselves are intended to be modified as required and should be reasonably self-explanatory if you understand the logical workflow being performed.

 # NTAPlib module debug settings

+The following list shows the debug settings when using the NTAPlib modules.

     0000 0001 | Show basic workflow information
     0000 0010 | Show REST output performed by doREST.py